dy1z/docs/content/docs/development/nodejs.md

 **If the file is not found, Tailwind will be compiled with its [default config](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js).**

-That config is not adapted to HTML email design: it uses the default `rem` units and `@media` query breakpoints, which are better suited for _web_ design.
+The default config is not optimized for HTML email: it uses `rem` units and other settings that are better suited for _web_ design.

 ### Safe Class Names